ChemicalDevelopment/PGS/README.md

 ## Features

 ### Planned
-..*Optimized kernel selection
+  * Optimized kernel selection
-..*GPU Hashing for workloads
+  * GPU Hashing for workloads
-..*Link with DB for users to help search ..*Distributed BOINC projects (a way aways from this one)
+  * Link with DB for users to help search
+  * Distributed BOINC projects (a way aways from this one)

 ### Implemented
-..*OpenCL support
+  * OpenCL support
-..*JavaPGS
+  * JavaPGS